Musik

 All cables used as ground are coloured green

 In the big horizontal board on the right is the analog board.
-And the board left of it (the one with those many blue caps) is the digital board.
+And the board left of it (the one with those many blue caps) is the old digital board:

 I spotted under the widest flat cable going from the digital board (bottom left) to the panel: